-The Marbled murrelet (Brachyramphus marmoratus) is a small (potato sized) seabird that can fly up to 91 mph!
-Murrelets fish in the sea, and in the summer months (May-August) nest in the boughs and moss of our coastal woodlands.
+The Marbled murrelet (Brachyramphus marmoratus) is a small potato-sized seabird that can fly up to 91 mph!
+Murrelets fish at sea, and in the summer months (May-August) nest in the boughs and moss of the old growth trees in our coastal woodlands.
 They are endangered and protected under the federal Endangered Species Act, however, they are only listed as threatened in the state of Oregon.
 Murrelets are threatened by a variety of factors including: gill net fishing, overfishing of forage fish, predation, disease, and most of all, habitat loss due to industrial logging.

-In April 2013, Coast Range Forest Watch, concerned with the management of the Marbled murrelet by the Oregon Department of Forestry in the Elliott State Forest, sent four volunteers to northern California to be trained as Marbled murrelet surveyors.
-Since May 2013, we have been conducting protocol surveys supplemental to ODF’s in and around the Elliott State Forest.
+In April of 2013, Coast Range Forest Watch formed out of concern for the Marbled Murrelet management by the Oregon Department of Forestry in the Elliott State Forest.
+The group sent four volunteers to northern California to be certified as Marbled Murrelet surveyors, and every year since has recruited volunteers to conduct protocol surveys supplemental to ODF’s in and around the Elliott State Forest.

-Because murrelets are crepuscular (active at dawn and dusk,) doing an inland survey means getting up really early.
-Survey times are 45 minutes before sunrise to 1 hour and 15 minutes after sunrise.
-Needless to say, surveyors go to bed early, and take lots of naps.
-As we watch the forest wake up, we take down weather conditions and record all the different species of forest critters who rise to greet the sun, hoping to hear the quick flapping of a Murrelet, or their high “keer!” call that sounds like the sea coming into the forest.
+Because murrelets are crepuscular (active at dawn and dusk,) performing an inland survey means getting up early!
+We begin surveys 45 minutes before sunrise, and for the next two hours keep our eyes on the sky through a gap in the forest canopy to watch for murrelets that may be flying between the ocean and their nest.
+As we listen to the forest wake up we record weather, site conditions, and all the different critters who rise to greet the sun, hoping to hear the quick flapping of a murrelet or their high “keer!” call that sounds like the sea coming into the forest.

 When a trained murrelet observer documents behaviors that indicate that the birds are using the area for nesting, such as flying below the canopy of the forest or flying in a circle, the area is protected as murrelet nesting habitat.
 We use ArcGIS software to plot and track our survey results, and make protected habitat dileneations based on our observations.
 At the end of our survey season in August, all of our field data and maps are submitted to managing agencies, conservation groups and marbled murrelet researchers.
 Below is an example of a protected area from our 2016 surveys, a site on the western side of the Elliott State Forest called Alder Creek North.